alasdaircs/DynamicFirewallUpdater/README.md

 I put the binaries in "C:\Program Files\ACS Solutions\DynamicFirewallUpdater\bin".

 ## Configuration
-The app reads configuration from appsettings.json in its own folder, and also from ..\config\appsettings.json, so you can keep your configuration away from the binary deployment folder.
+The app reads configuration from appsettings.json in its own folder, and also from ..\config\appsettings.\{MachineName\}.json, so you can keep your configuration away from the binary deployment folder.
+Including the machine name means you can have multiple machines refer to the same shared folder but receive different configurations.
 Review the template.appsettings.json in the Config folder, and then create your own, plugging in all the guids and names from the Azure Portal.

 ## Prerequisites